jscher2000/View-Image-Info-Reborn-for-Firefox/README.md

 ![Image of context menu](screenshots/context-menu_1.0.png)

 By default, you get a new window with the usual details.
-The Image Type (Content-Type or MIME Type) isn't available consistently.
-Still working on it.

 ![Image of context menu](screenshots/window_1.3.png)

 If you choose to overly the information onto the image, the details are more compact.
-The Image Type (Content-Type or MIME Type) isn't available consistently.
-Still working on it.

 ![Image of context menu](screenshots/overlay_1.3.png)